omahs/academy-1/src/docs/for-developers/index.md

 The API can be consumed in a few different ways:

-- Using the [GraphiQL Live Explorer](https://api.santiment.net/graphiql) and explore the API with included autocmplete and nice response formatting.
+- Using the [GraphiQL Live Explorer](https://api.santiment.net/graphiql) and explore the API with included autocomplete and nice response formatting.
 - Using the `/graphql` API endpoint with `curl` directly from your terminal.
 - Using the `/graphql` API endpoint and construct requests in your preferred programming language.